-Average 2012 CEMS NOx data is presented in Table 14 and compared against the UPS EIS data in Table 15 below.
+Average 2013 CEMS NOx data is presented in Table 14 and compared against the UPS EIS data in Table 15 below.
 The data presented is a summary of all collected NOx data under all plant operating conditions and output.
-The CEMS NOx data results were consistently well below Consent limits during normal plant operation.
+The CEMS NOx data results were consistently well below Consent limits during normal plant operation except for two exceedances as detailed in Section 10.2 above..